Recovery Support

 “Children First’s approach to trauma recovery purposefully defines the model broadly and outside a clinical approach.
 It aims to offer children and their families a flexible service where support centres and responds to children and families’ individual needs.
 As such, while it may complement evidence-based clinical interventions, it is not a replacement for such approaches for children who may need them (Lorenc et al., 2020, McTavish et al., 2021).

 A challenge associated with this non-manualised approach is communicating the model to others, however there is clear evidence from children, families and professionals that the practice is underpinned by clear and consistent values and approaches."
-71
+70

-The authors identified these as:
+The authors identified these key values and principles as:

 - Relationship-based practice: development of consistent trusting relationships at the centre of practice – the means through which young people come to be fully known.